DataDog/datadog-api-client-go/api/v1/datadog/docs/LogsByRetentionOrgs.md

 `func NewLogsByRetentionOrgs() *LogsByRetentionOrgs`

-NewLogsByRetentionOrgs instantiates a new LogsByRetentionOrgs object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewLogsByRetentionOrgs instantiates a new LogsByRetentionOrgs object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewLogsByRetentionOrgsWithDefaults

 `func NewLogsByRetentionOrgsWithDefaults() *LogsByRetentionOrgs`

-NewLogsByRetentionOrgsWithDefaults instantiates a new LogsByRetentionOrgs object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewLogsByRetentionOrgsWithDefaults instantiates a new LogsByRetentionOrgs object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetUsage